 Combined with a strong liberal arts foundation, Cornell students prepare to succeed as global citizens with support and guidance from outstanding academic centers and enrichment programs.
-The Centers for Extraordinary Opportunities focus on the pre-professional interest areas of pre-health sciences, business, and law, as well as career preparation, high-level fellowships, and preparation for graduate or professional schools.
+The Berry Career Institute focus on the pre-professional interest areas of pre-health sciences, business, and law, as well as career preparation, high-level fellowships, and preparation for graduate or professional schools.
 The Academic Enrichment Programs provide off-campus study, faculty-student research, civic engagement, and other opportunities.

 A variety of academic centers provide extraordinary opportunities for students that partner Cornell’s distinctive liberal arts curriculum with experiential learning.
 Serving as a link between the liberal arts and preparation for career or graduate school entry, the Centers provide Cornell students bridging opportunities into life, learning, and work beyond the baccalaureate degree.

-Students interested in law receive guidance and advising designed to maximize their chances for success in law school.
+Students interested in law receive guidance and advising designed to maximize their chances for success in law school through the Law & Society Program.
 They also develop and refine professional skill sets that enable them to be successful in life after college.
 Co-curricular aspects of the program include a nationally competitive mock trial team, a chapter of Phi Alpha Delta international law fraternity, mentoring opportunities with attorneys, on-campus LSAT prep course, law-related speakers and workshops, and law school tours.
 It is supported by a coordinator and a faculty director.

 Housed in Van Etten-Lacey House, the former home of two esteemed English professors, the center provides interdisciplinary opportunities in support of creative writing.
 Annual programs bring distinguished writers to campus to lead courses and conduct readings and workshops.
 An Emerging Writer-in-Residence assists with these efforts, as well as with the creation of Open Field and other student-led literary projects.

-The Center helps students identify, prepare for, and land a career that suits their unique interests.
+The Berry Career Institute helps students identify, prepare for, and land a career that suits their unique interests.
 Programming includes numerous experiential learning opportunities that allow students to build professional skills, expand their academic knowledge, and explore potential careers.
-The Center also enables students to take responsibility for their own success by being able to explore, articulate, and enact their skills and values in a socially responsible manner.
+The Berry Career Institute also enables students to take responsibility for their own success by being able to explore, articulate, and enact their skills and values in a socially responsible manner.

 Academic enrichment programs